 How can I explain a write-off to my client?

-A write-off is defined as an expense that qualifies as a tax deduction.
-They are deducted from your client’s total business revenue to determine their total taxable income.
-They are usually associated with small businesses.
+A write-off is a slang term that describes an expense that qualifies as a tax deduction.
+Qualifying deductions can be deducted from your client’s total business revenue to determine their total taxable income.
+Taking write-offs is common among small business owners.

 To qualify as a deduction, the write-off must be essential to running a business and common to the business’s industry.
-According to the IRS, a write-off doesn’t need to be 100 percent necessary, but it should be considered a normal expense that helps run the business.
+According to the IRS, a write-off doesn’t need to be 100% necessary, but it should be considered a normal expense that helps run the business.

 Most business expenses are deductible, either fully or partially.
-As a result, small business owners try to write-off as many expenses as possible to decrease the tax they need to pay.
+As a result, small business owners tend to write-off as many qualifying expenses as possible to decrease the tax they need to pay.

 What are some business expenses that my clients can write off for their small business?